zoharbabin/kaltura-discord/kaltura-discord/README.md

 # Kaltura-Discord Integration

-A seamless integration between Kaltura's meeting products (Webinar, Interactive Meeting Room, Virtual Classroom) and Discord, allowing users to launch, join, and interact with Kaltura meetings directly from Discord without additional installations.
+A seamless integration between Kaltura's video platform and Discord, allowing users to share, watch together, and interact with Kaltura videos directly from Discord without additional installations.

 ## Table of Contents